Code-Institute-Submissions/User-centric-front-end/README.md

   That page consists contact form and contact details

 ### Existing Features
-Latest music allow users play band's tracks directly in the browser
+Latest music allows users to play band's tracks directly in the browser

 ### Features Left to Implement
 - Contact form sending email